umati/Showcase/Specs/MACHINETOOLS.md

 # umati showcase information model for Machine Tools

-In the following the umati showcase OPC UA Information Model for **Machine Tools** describes the additional informations on top of the [OPC 40501-1 UA for MachineTools](https://opcua.vdma.org/catalog-detail/-/catalog/3914) companion specification.
+In the following the umati showcase describes the additional information on top of the [OPC 40501-1 UA for MachineTools](https://opcua.vdma.org/catalog-detail/-/catalog/3914) companion specification.

 Please refer to the provided xml-Nodesets or UaModeler-project for exemplary implementation.

-## umati showcase information model based on current standardization activities

-The umati showcase information model highly relies on the information model release candidate [published](https://opcua.vdma.org/catalog-detail/-/catalog/3914) in May 2020.
-Furthermore a few bugfixes are incorporated in the nodeset files provided.

 ## Changes/Deletions/Exceptions to the release candidate information model